ruipereira-pt/FantasyKings/BOLT_HOST_SETUP.md

 ### Still seeing the error?

-1. **Check variable names**: Must be exactly `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
+1. **Check variable names**: Must be exactly one of:
+   - `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` (recommended)
+   - OR `SUPABASE_URL` and `SUPABASE_ANON_KEY` (also supported)

-2. **Check values**: Ensure no extra spaces or quotes
+2. **Check values**:
+   - Ensure no extra spaces or quotes
+   - URL should start with `https://`
+   - Anon key should be a long string

-3. **Verify deployment**: Make sure the latest deployment includes the variables
+3. **Verify deployment**:
+   - Make sure the latest deployment includes the variables
+   - **Important**: Variables must be available during BUILD, not just runtime
+   - Bolt.host needs to expose these to the build process

-4. **Check Bolt.host logs**: Look for build errors in deployment logs
+4. **Check Bolt.host logs**:
+   - Look for build errors in deployment logs
+   - Check if variables are being loaded during `npm run build`

-### How to check if variables are set:
+### How to verify variables are set in Bolt.host:

+1. Go to Bolt.host dashboard → Your project → Environment Variables
+2. Verify both variables are listed (names and values are present)
+3. **Critical**: Make sure the variables are marked for "Build" or "Both" (not just "Runtime")
+4. If Bolt.host has a separate "Build Environment Variables" section, add them there too

+### If variables still don't work:

+1. **Try using VITE\_ prefix explicitly**:
+   - Set `VITE_SUPABASE_URL` (instead of `SUPABASE_URL`)
+   - Set `VITE_SUPABASE_ANON_KEY` (instead of `SUPABASE_ANON_KEY`)
+   - Vite requires `VITE_` prefix by default, but our config supports both

-- View build logs in Bolt.host dashboard
+2. **Check build logs for errors**:
+   - Look for messages about environment variables
-- Variables should appear in the build output (values may be masked)
+   - Verify the build completes successfully

+3. **Contact Bolt.host support**:
-- Check that the build step shows environment variables are loaded
+   - Ask how to ensure environment variables are available during build
+   - Verify their build process exposes `process.env` variables to Vite

+### Debug steps:

+Open browser console on your production site and look for:

+- `[Supabase Error]` messages showing which variables are available
+- Any console errors mentioning Supabase

+The error will list all available Supabase-related environment variables to help diagnose the issue.

 ## 🔐 Security